How Can We Help You?

 What’s life without a bit of paperwork?

-As a prospective tenant, you’ll be expected to produce valid identification and have some references ready.
+As a prospective resident, you’ll be expected to produce valid identification and have some references ready.
 Don’t be surprised if a background check and credit check are required.
 In fact, you should expect it.
 Many first-time renters aren’t prepared for this, so it’s best to be aware.

 Other crucial documents to understand are the lease and the rental inspection report.